Nosen92/maskin-flipdot/protocol.md

 # Mobitec Sign Protocol

+> [!NOTE]
 > This document serves to explain the Mobitec protocol.
-It is not required reading to use the python code, since that handles all this for you.
+It is not required reading to use the python or arduino code, since that handles all this for you.

-To control the flipdot display, commands are sent using Mobitec's sign protocol.
+To control the flipdot display, commands are sent as a sequence of bytes using Mobitec's sign protocol.
+This protocol is really robust, but very slow.
+Display refresh rate is 1-2 fps.

-This protocol is really slow and robust.
-It uses the old serial communication standard [RS-485](https://en.wikipedia.org/wiki/RS-485).
-You can use a cheap MAX485 module to convert ordinary serial UART data to RS-485.
-The serial data is sent at 4800 Baud using the common 8N1 config (one start bit, eight data bits, no parity bit, and one stop bit).
+The byte sequence is sent to the sign via serial communication at 4800 Baud using the common 8N1 config (one start bit, eight data bits, no parity bit, and one stop bit) using the old serial communication standard [RS-485](https://en.wikipedia.org/wiki/RS-485).
+You can use a cheap MAX485 module to convert ordinary serial UART data to RS-485 in order to communicate with the sign.

 The sign only receives data and does not respond with any data (as far as I'm aware, I haven't really been listening).

-Every packet consists of a sequence of bytes represented here with two hex values: (e.g. 0xab).
-Here is an example that simply writes EXAMPLE at the top left of the display:
+I call byte sequences packets in this documentation.
+Here is a packet that simply writes EXAMPLE on the top left of the display:
 ```
 0xff  # Starting byte      ⎫
 0x06  # Sign address       ⎟